xden/xden.github.io/_posts/2017-04-05-emacs-vs-vim.md

 * Customization: Emacs uses Lisp as the plugin language, which is better than VimL, but you can integrate Python in VimL as a mitigation.

-* Performance: Vim is quicker at startup and opening buffers, but it renders a buffer everytime you open it.
-So Emacs is quicker when it comes to switching buffers.
+* Switching buffer: Vim is quicker at startup and opening buffers, but it re-renders the buffer everytime by default.
+The situation could be way much better by :set hid.
+While emacs is about 1 or 2 times slower than vim when it comes to rendering buffers.